frmoriya/rossmann_prediction_sales/README.md

 - Promo2Since[Year/Week] - describes the year and calendar week when the store started participating in Promo2
 - PromoInterval - describes the consecutive intervals Promo2 is started, naming the months the promotion is started anew.
 E.g. "Feb,May,Aug,Nov" means each round starts in February, May, August, November of any given year for that store

-4. Solution Strategy
+# 4. Solution Strategy
+We use the CRISP-DM method in this project.
-4.1 - Data Description
+- 4.1.
+Data Description
-4.2 - Feature Engineering
+- 4.2.
+Feature Engineering
-4.3 - Variable Filtering
+- 4.3.
+Variable Filtering
-4.4 - Exploratory Data Analysis
+- 4.4.
+Exploratory Data Analysis
-4.5 - Data Preparation
+- 4.5.
+Data Preparation
-4.6 - Feature Selection
+- 4.6.
+Feature Selection
-4.7 - Machine Learning Modeling
+- 4.7.
+Machine Learning Modeling
-4.8 - Machine Learning  - Cross Validation
+- 4.8.
+Machine Learning  - Cross Validation
-4.9 - Compare Model´s Performance
+- 4.9.
+Compare Model´s Performance
-4.10 - Hyperparameter Fine Tuning
+- 4.10.
+Hyperparameter Fine Tuning
-4.11 - Convert Model Performance to Business Values
+- 4.11.
+Convert Model Performance to Business Values

-5. Top 3 Data Insights
+# 5. Top 3 Data Insights
 H1.
 Stores with bigger assortments should sell more.
-FALSE : Store with BIGGER assortments sell LESS.
+<p>FALSE : Store with BIGGER assortments sell LESS.</p>
 Grafico

 H7.
 Stores open during the Christmas holiday should sell more.
-False: Store open during the Christmas holiday sell less.
+<p>False: Store open during the Christmas holiday sell less</p>.

 Grafico

 H10.
 Stores should sell more after the 10th of each month.
-True: Stores sell more after 10th of each month.
+<p>True: Stores sell more after 10th of each month.</p>
 Grafico

-6. Machine Learning Model
+# 6. Machine Learning Model

 - Average Model
 - Linear Regression Model